EricMFink/PRcasebook/Chapters/Part1.md

 Whereas the term once suggested a certain mastery of a field of knowledge linked to a specific skill and expertise, increasingly the mastery that a professional is expected to achieve is over [ ... ] "the personality."
 [T]oday's professional is supposed to gain control over his or her thoughts, imagination, relationships, and affects.
 Certainly one purpose of this is to promote the kind of self-discipline and subjective investment long associated with being a professional. [ ... ]

 Today the term "professional" refers more to a prescribed attitude toward any work than the status of some work.
 To act like a professional---to be professional in one's work---calls for subjective investment in and identification with work, but also a kind of affective distancing from it.
 A professional invests his or her person in the job but does not "take it personally" when dealing with difficult co-workers, clients, patients, students, passengers, or customers.
 As an ideal of worker subjectivity, this requires not just the performance of a role, but a deeper commitment of the self, an immersion in and identification not just with work, but with work discipline.
-The popular injunction to "be professional;" to cultivate a professional attitude, style, and persona, serves as one way that the autonomy, especially of immaterial workers, can be managerially constituted up and down the post-Fordist labor hierarchy.
+The popular injunction to "be professional;" to cultivate a professional attitude, style, and persona, serves as one way that the autonomy, especially of immaterial workers, can be managerially constituted up and down the [ ... ] labor hierarchy.

 \halfsep

 # Emergence of the Modern Legal Profession

-\reading{Lawyers and Their Competitors}{Andrew Abbott}{\itshape{The System of Professions}}
+\reading{Lawyers and Their Competitors}{Andrew Abbott}{The System of Professions}

 Professions' histories are littered with splinter groups and faltering competitors.
 These are usually ignored in official mythologies, although occasionally recalled as precursors, charlatans, or worse. [ … ] By studying interprofessional conflict, we can set the successful professions in their real context and correct our theories of their development.